10 Tips on taking a numerical reasoning test

 For more information on using a personality assessment during pre employment testing for your organisation, call Urban Psychometrics on 07 3535 1220 or send us an email.

-What are the most commonly used pre employment assessments?
+What are the most commonly used pre employment tests?

 Using a pre employment assessment is fairly common practice during a recruitment process, because they help employers to find the right person for the job.
 Candidates also benefit from these recruitment tests, because when they are offered a position, they know that it’s one that is well suited to their personality and skill set.